reactiveui/website/input/docs/handbook/view-models/index.md

 }
 ```

 Note, that unlike in other frameworks, they are **always written this way**, using the exact same boilerplate code.
-If you are attempting to put *anything* in the setter, you are almost certainly Doing It Wrong, and instead should be using `WhenAny` and `ToProperty` instead.
+If you are attempting to put *anything* in the setter, you are almost certainly Doing It Wrong, and instead should be using [WhenAnyValue](./when-any) and [ToProperty](./oaph) instead.

 # Read-Only Properties